bamichoi/nomflix/README.md

-# Framer Motion practice
+# Nomflix

-Framer Motion practice for React.js challenge
+Cloning Netflix using React, Framer-Motion, react-qurey ecc, for React.js challenge of Nomad Coders